aws-samples/sample-chatbot-lambda-snapstart/README.md

-# Serverless LLM Demo
+# Serverless DeepSeek R1 Inference with FastAPI and Lambda SnapStart

-This project demonstrates how to build a serverless LLM inference API using AWS Lambda with SnapStart, FastAPI, and llama-cpp-python.
-It provides a production-ready template for deploying large language models in a serverless environment.
+This project demonstrates how to build a serverless LLM inference API for DeepSeek R1 using AWS Lambda with SnapStart, FastAPI, and llama-cpp-python.
+It provides a template for deploying DeepSeek R1 Distiled model and other large language models in a serverless environment.

 ## Architecture